sorribas/phantom-render-stream/README.md

   tmp         : '/tmp',      // Set the tmp where tmp data is stored when communicating with the phantom process.
                              //   Defaults to /tmp if it exists, or os.tmpDir() format      : 'jpeg',      // The default output format.
-Defaults to png width       : 1280,        // Changes the width size.
+Defaults to png quality     : 100,         // The default image quality.
+Defaults to 100.
+Only relevant for jpeg format. width       : 1280,        // Changes the width size.
 Defaults to 1280 height      : 800,         // Changes the height size.
 Defaults to 960 paperFormat : 'A4',        // Defaults to A4.
 Also supported: 'A3', 'A4', 'A5', 'Legal', 'Letter', 'Tabloid'.